Srinagar Municipal Corporation

 The Srinagar Municipal Corporation is the governing body responsible for the administration of the Indian city of Srinagar.
 The municipal corporation system in India was established during the British colonial period with the founding of the municipal corporation in Chennai in 1688, which was later followed by the establishment of municipal corporations in Mumbai and Kolkata by 1762.
 The Srinagar Municipal Corporation is led by the Mayor of the city and overseen by a Commissioner.

+The tenure of the Srinagar Municipal Corporation ended on 5 November 2023, and new elections are yet to be announced.

 History and administration

 The establishment of the Srinagar Municipal Corporation aimed to enhance the town's infrastructure following the requirements of the local population.

 The corporation is divided into wards, each of which is led by a councilor, with elections held every five years.
 The seat of Mayor at Srinagar Municipal Corporation is currently Vacant.

 Functions

 Srinagar Municipal Corporation is created for the following functions: